vertexproject/synapse/docs/synapse/devguides/storm_api.rst

     .. code:: python3

-        # Using lookup mode, the query text, before switching command mode with a | character,
+        # Using lookup mode, the query text, before switching to command mode with a | character,
         # will have its text scrapped for simple values such as FQDNs, IP Addresses, and Hashes
         # and attempt to lift any matching nodes.
         opts = {'mode': 'lookup'}

         # Using autoadds mode, the query text is scrapped like in lookup mode; and for any
         # values which we try to lift that do not produce nodes, those nodes will be added
         # in the current view.
         opts = {'mode': 'autoadd'}